Growing Your Business, Lesson 2: Projects & Files to Get You Booked

 - Divide equally: the total Invoice amount, divided equally across all payments

 To edit the When field: click on the dates to edit the values.
-You can choose due dates that align with:
+You can choose due dates from the following list of options:

 - The Project date: whenever your Project start date is set for

-- The Midway date: halfway between today's date and the Project start date
+- Mid project date: halfway between the day the invoice is sent and the Project date

-- Custom: specific number of days, weeks, or months before a Project date, after a Project date, or after the Invoice has been sent
+- A Smart date: due date is based on a variable such as specific number of days, weeks, or months before a Project date, after a Project date, or after the Invoice has been sent

 To add or remove payments from the schedule if necessary: